LucaSick/TWAP-Bybit/README.md

 -   Deploys services into Kubernetes

 -   Initializes required infrastructure (MongoDB, RabbitMQ, PostgreSQL)

+After that, requests can be sent to `http://localhost:8000/twap-strategy`

 ### Stopping the system
 In root of the project execute this: `make stop`